Northern Ireland Retail Movement Scheme (NIRMS): how the scheme works

 Traders pre-notify DAERA through TRACES NT at least four hours before goods arrive in Northern Ireland, using the Common Health Entry Document (CHED).

-The owner or the responsible person for all establishments dispatching or receiving NIRMS consignments will need to register for the scheme.
+The owner or the responsible person for all establishments dispatching or receiving NIRMS consignments needs to register for the scheme.

 Northern Ireland Retail Movement Scheme (NIRMS) – Movement Requirements

-• A seal integrity check on all NIRMS consignments will take place at the Great Britain port of departure, verifying and reconciling seal details with records submitted on CHED and the General Certificate.
+- A seal integrity check on all NIRMS consignments takes place at the Great Britain port of departure, verifying and reconciling seal details with records submitted on CHED and the General Certificate.

 The Great Britain supplier will create the General Certificate on the existing Export Health Certificate Online (EHCO) portal and will provide this and the packing list for the consignment to the Northern Ireland Responsible for Load who completes the CHED.
 Full guidance on completing the General Certificate and packing list creation can be found on how to register and seal consignments on GOV.UK.